haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Torpor (Ingested).
 A creature subjected to this poison must succeed on a DC 15 Constitution saving throw or become poisoned for 4d6 hours.
 The poisoned creature is incapacitated.
 Truth Serum (Ingested).
 A creature subjected to this poison must succeed on a DC 11 Constitution saving throw or become poisoned for 1 hour.
 The poisoned creature can’t knowingly speak a lie, as if under the effect of a zone of truth spell.
 Wyvern Poison (Injury).
 This poison must be harvested from a dead or incapacitated wyvern.
 A creature subjected to this poison must make a DC 15 Constitution saving throw, taking 24 (7d6) poison damage on a failed save, or half as much damage on a successful one.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 205

 Magic Items
 Magic items are gleaned from the hoards of conquered monsters or discovered in long-­‐‑lost vaults.
 Such items grant capabilities a character could rarely have otherwise, or they complement their owner’s capabilities in wondrous ways.